wp-plugins/namaste-lms/readme.txt

 - Added setting to show / hide courses in blog and home pages (default is off)
 - Added filers for course access to allow other plugins to add conditions
 - Added shortcode to publish a button that lets student mark lesson as completed themselves
+- Added shortcode to display the first lesson in a course

 = Version 1.3 =
 - The URL slugs "namaste-lesson" and "namaste-course" are now translate-able so you can use your own URL rewrites